Skip to contents

 Character; name of the column in data containing either:

-• A binary categorical predictor (e.g., group or condition), in which case the function tests, at each time point, whether the difference between the two levels exceeds chance_level + sesoi;
+• A binary categorical predictor (e.g., group or condition), in which case the function tests, at each time point, whether the difference between the two levels differs from chance_level;

-• A continuous numeric predictor, in which case the function tests, at each time point, whether the slope of the outcome with respect to the predictor differs from chance_level + sesoi (typically with chance_level = 0).
+• A continuous numeric predictor, in which case the function tests, at each time point, whether the difference between the average value of the predictor +1 SD and the average value -1 SD differs from chance_level (typically with chance_level = 0).

-• If predictor_id = NA, the function tests whether the outcome differs from chance_level + sesoi over time (useful for decoding accuracies, for instance).
+• If predictor_id = NA, the function tests whether the outcome differs from chance_level over time (useful for decoding accuracies, for instance).

 family